EaseUS Data Recovery Wizard Pro

 Yes, it is.
 We scanned the program using Avira Antivirus, Panda Antivirus, and Malwarebytes Anti-malware.
 Everything came out clean.
 If your concern is security, none of your files will be sent to the internet.
 Every file accessed stays on your devices; no one else will see them except for you.

 Also, the program itself is safe to navigate.
 It won’t write or erase any additional data on your source storage drive.
 Instead, it only scans the partitions you specify.

-Is EaseUS Data Recovery Free?
+Is EaseUS Data Recovery Wizard free?

 No, it’s not.
 There is a trial version available to download, but you’ll only be able to recover a maximum of 2GB of files with it.
 You can preview the rest of the files once you reach the 2GB limit, but you won’t be able to restore them.
 For anything beyond 2 GB, you’ll have to purchase the software.

 Scan times vary greatly.
 Two types are available: quick and deep scan.
-Quick scan finishes in just a matter of seconds, while deep scan takes somewhere from a couple of minutes to a few hours.
+Quick Scan finishes in just a matter of seconds, while Deep Scan takes somewhere from a couple of minutes to a few hours.
 It depends on the storage capacity of the drive being scanned, and how fast your computer can scan through your entire drive.

 To test how effective the EaseUS is at recovering our files, I chose a variety of file types.
 These files will be stored on a Western Digital 1TB external hard drive and a Toshiba 16GB USB flash drive.
 Both of these have already been used several times and will give an accurate scenario for our review.